-Calvin Thibodeaux is in his second season on the Tulsa coaching staff.
+Calvin Thibodeaux is in his third season on the Tulsa coaching staff.
 He was named defensive tackles coach on February 6, 2012.

-Last year, Thibodeaux coached two-year starters Daeshon Bufford and honorable mention all-C-USA performer Derrick Jackson at the tackle positions, as the duo combined to total 17.5 TFLs for -82 yards and 8.5 quarterback sacks for -57 yards.
+In 2012, Thibodeaux coached two-year starters Daeshon Bufford and honorable mention all-Conference USA performer Derrick Jackson at the tackle positions, as the duo combined to total 17.5 TFLs for -82 yards and 8.5 quarterback sacks for -57 yards.

 A 2006 graduate of the University of Oklahoma and four-year letterman on the Sooner football team, Thibodeaux helped the Sooners win three Big 12 Championships while making four trips to BCS bowl games, including the national championship game twice - 2003 Rose Bowl, 2004 Sugar Bowl, 2005 Orange Bowl and 2007 Fiesta Bowl.